Website Launch Checklist: The Essentials

 - HTTPS: Bear in mind that most major browsers flag all non-HTTPS websites as Not Secure, which causes most users to bounce as soon as they land on the page.
 Use HTTPS only.
 HTTP should always redirect to HTTPS, or user data will be at risk.

-- About 64% of marketers actively invest time in search engine optimization (SEO).
+- About 64% of marketers invested in SEO

 Here are a few must-dos for deriving better SEO value for a site

-- Web crawlers scan through a site’s content to understand how the content should be displayed to visitors and help them find a site with greater ease.
+- Web crawlers scan a site’s content to understand how it should be displayed to visitors and help them find a site with greater ease.
 To help them crawl and display content in the intended format, use the appropriate semantic tags: h1–h6 (heading tags), p (paragraph tags), ul/ol (unordered and ordered lists).
-Incorporate HTML5 semantic tags as well to improve SEO performance and improve user accessibility.
+Incorporate HTML5 semantic tags to improve SEO performance and user accessibility.

 - Ensure that there are no broken links, as they degrade the page’s SEO score.